jannemannX/master-praktikum-SoSe24/README.md

 ## Process
 For demonstration purposes we implemented a process that utilizes both the data service as well as the prediction service to add error detection and handling to the already existing ice dispension process.

+TODO link the process (and subprocesses)

+TODO insert a screenshot of the process

 TODO insert GIF of working process

 ## Architecture